Ivo-Balbaert/The_Way_to_Jai/book/28_Inline_Assembly.md

 # 28 Inline assembly

 This allows the inclusion of assembly code through the **#asm** directive.
 You would only do this for portions of the code where you need ultimate performance.
+The inner workings of Apollo Time in _Basic_ use inline assembly and operator overloading.

+Notes:
+- `__reg` is the type for internal registers.

 ## 28.1 Examples of AVX and AVX2 SIMD operations
 See _28.1_assembly.jai_: